dankim93/rex-jumper/README.md

 - [ ] Constantly moving player
 - [ ] Objects in the way of moving player
-- [ ] Ability to Duck or Jump to avoid objects
+- [ ] Ability to Jump to avoid objects

 In addition, this project will include: